perriera/extras_dbo/docs/GITHUBSERVER.md

 ### Prerequisites
   - [How to install a Linux Platform (Ubuntu 20.04.4)](https://github.com/perriera/extras_oci/blob/dev/docs/UBUNTU.md)
+  - A Ubuntu 20.04 installed [dedicated server](https://www.hostnextra.com/dedicated-server.html) or [KVM VPS](https://www.hostnextra.com/vps-hosting.html).
+-   A root user access or normal user with administrative privileges.
+-   Add DNS A record of your server’s hostname.

 #### External References
 - [How to install GITHUB on Ubuntu : Step by Step](https://linuxtechlab.com/how-to-install-github-on-ubuntu-step-by-step/)</br>